 Description

-The cottage was built to house the employee of the Trent and Mersey Canal Company who maintained the feeder-channel to Rudyard Lake (in Staffordshire) which was formed in 1802 as a canal reservoir for the Trent and Mersey canal system via the Leek Branch.
-In 1823 Thomas Telford was commissioned to improve the Dane feeder.
+This cottage was built to accommodate an employee of the Trent and Mersey Canal Company, who was responsible for maintaining the feeder-channel to Rudyard Lake, which was created in 1802 as a reservoir for the Trent and Mersey canal system via the Leek Branch.
+In 1823, Thomas Telford was commissioned to enhance the Dane feeder.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.